pavitranew/session-9-ang-recipes/readme.md

 `@import '../../../sass/variables';`

-Our globals are now in the sass directory:
+Our globals are now in the sass directory.

+We can tidy up our globals, retaining only the appropriate selectors:

 ```css
 @import 'variables';